MyTH-AI-JP/flux-lora-gui/README.md

 7. Click "Generate" and wait for results
 8. Click images to view larger
 9. Use the download button to save images
+10. Check your image generation history on the My Page

+## Troubleshooting

+### Local Development Issues
+- If you see errors about image history, ensure your local Supabase instance is running
+- Run the database scripts to create the required tables
+- The application will fall back to mock data if tables don't exist

+### API Connection Issues
+- Verify your API keys in the .env.local file
+- Check your network connection
+- The application includes extensive error handling to prevent crashes

 ## Tech Stack